Families of Freedom Scholarship Fund

 - Families of Freedom Scholarships are available for postsecondary study only.
 The Families of Freedom Scholarship Fund does not provide scholarships for elementary or secondary school.

-- Families of Freedom Scholarships are not provided to repay past student loans.
+- Families of Freedom Scholarships are not provided to pay tuition or student loans retroactively.

 - Although conditions may change over time, including the percentage of financial need covered, retroactive payments will not be made from the Fund to past recipients.